cloudjk/blog/pages/aws/aws_iam.md

     - Users or Groups can be assinged JSON documents called policies.
     - These policies define the permissions of the Users
-    - In AWS you apply the least privilege principle: don't give more permissions than a user needs
+    - In AWS you apply the **least privilege principle**: don't give more permissions than a user needs